 Koldinghus, Kings and Religion

-In the guided tour “Koldinghus, Kings and Religion” you can experience both a good story and the whir of history in the burned down royal castle, which is now a modern museum.
-Here, together with a committed and experienced guide, you will discover 250 years of religious history at Koldinghus and in St. Nicolai Church in Kolding.
+On the guided tour ‘Koldinghus, kings and religion’, you will hear fascinating stories and feel the presence of history in the burnt-out royal castle that rose from the ashes as a contemporary museum.
+In the company of an experienced guide, you will explore 250 years of religious history at Koldinghus and in Saint Nicolai Church in Kolding.

-As far as possible, this tour begins with a visit to Kolding’s large, beautiful church, St. Nicolai, which for centuries belonged to the castle.
-In the church we find historical traces of Koldingshus’ impressive vassal, Caspar Markdanner.
-Come along and hear the story of the vassal, who probably was a king’s son.
+Whenever possible, we begin the tour with a visit to Kolding’s large, beautiful Saint Nicolai Church, which for centuries belonged to the castle.
+In the church, we find historical traces related to the powerful Lord Lieutenant of Koldinghus, Caspar Markdanner.
+On the tour, you will hear the story of the Lord Lieutenant, who is believed to have been the extramarital son of The King.

-You will hear about what Catholicism has to do with Denmark’s first university.
-We visit Denmark’s first church room, which was built for Protestant worship, and hear what Christian III had to do with Protestantism.
-Only the remains of Christian IV’s magnificent castle church remain, but the story creates images that leave no doubt about the king’s faith with the many Christian symbols that characterized the church.
+You will hear what Catholicism has to do with Denmark’s first university.
+We will also visit the first Protestant chapel built in Denmark and hear what Christian III had to do with Protestantism.
+Today, little remains of Christian IV’s magnificent castle chapel, but the storytelling brings up images that leave no doubt about his faith, as illustrated by the many Christian symbols in the chapel.

 Practical information

-Price: Total price for a group of max.
-30 people: DKK 1,990.
-In addition, participants pay an entrance fee.
+Price: Total price for a group of up to 30 persons: 1,990 DKK.
+In addition, the participants will need to pay the price of admission.

 Duration: 2 hours